How can we help you today?

 The platform offers over 800 templates, a drag-and-drop editor, and a free hosting option, which explains why it’s often the first stop for people testing ideas online.
 Over the years, Wix has positioned itself as beginner-friendly while expanding into paid tiers that unlock more advanced tools.

 For small businesses, the free plan is often a starting point and not the finish line.
-While it works for basic sites, users quickly run into limitations like ads, storage caps, and lack of eCommerce, which is why many eventually upgrade to a paid plan or explore Wix alternatives.
+While it works for basic sites, users quickly run into limitations like ads, storage caps, and a lack of e-commerce, which is why many eventually upgrade to a paid plan or explore Wix alternatives

-Before we get deeper into the review, here’s a quick snapshot of Wix’s free plan—what it does well, where it falls short, and who it’s really for:
+Before we get deeper into the review, here’s a quick snapshot of Wix’s free plan.
+Here’s what it does well, where it falls short, and who it’s really for:

 Key features and functionalities